-Your credit score is a way to assess how responsible you are financially and determine whether or not to give you a credit card or loan, rent you an apartment or even establish cable, telephone or water service in a new home.
+Your credit score is a way to assess how responsible you are financially and determine whether to give you a credit card or loan, rent you an apartment or even establish cable, telephone or water service in a new home.
 So, how can you improve your credit score, or maintain your good credit score?
 Here are six simple ways to build and maintain good credit:

 Pay your entire balance on time every month